-Convening leading members of Illinois’ oncology community to discuss precision medicine and identify possible policy solutions to four key barriers to improve patient outcomes.
+Convening leading members of Illinois’ oncology community to discuss precision medicine and identify possible policy solutions to four key barriers to improve outcomes for people with cancer.

-Convened in partnership with the American Cancer Society of Illinois, more than 16 attendees ranging from legislators, oncologists, researchers, patient advocates, biotechnology officers and precision medicine leaders explored potential solutions, such as increasing support for patient navigators to help underserved patients along their treatment journeys.
+Convened in partnership with the American Cancer Society of Illinois, more than 16 attendees ranging from legislators, oncologists, researchers, patient advocates, biotechnology officers, and precision medicine leaders explored potential solutions, such as increasing support for patient navigators to help members of underserved communities along their treatment journeys.

 The discussion focused on barriers to precision medicine access in cancer care, emphasizing potential solutions and next steps across four key topics:

-- Precision medicines are quickly being approved, challenging health professionals and patients to stay abreast of new treatments and testing requirements to improve treatment decisions.
+- Precision medicines are quickly being approved, challenging health professionals and people with cancer to stay abreast of new treatments and testing requirements to improve treatment decisions.

 - Set standards for continuing medical education

-- Promote next generation sequencing, and test as much up front to identify heeditary risks
+- Promote next generation sequencing, and test as much as possible up front to identify heeditary risks

 - Improve health education quality and access for at-risk populations